chibiboba/JS-120/Exam Part 2/Prompts.md

 # this

+Prompt: Any time `this` occurs outside of a function definition, its value is obvious.
+The majority of the time, `this` will be used as part of a function definition.
+In these cases, what `this` refers to depends entirely on how the function is invoked.

-##### Summary
+##### Definition

-- Definition of `this`: `this` is a keyword that refers to an object that is the current execution context of a function or method that is running.
+-  `this` is a keyword that refers to an object that is the current execution context of a function or method that is running.
 - **Execution context**: is the environment (an object) in which a function executes.

+##### Implications

+- Every time a function is called, JS binds some object to `this` --> **setting the binding** / setting the execution context.
+- `this` keyword is available to every function in JS, because every JS function call has an execution context.
+  - All JS functions and methods execute within an execution context , aka the `this` binding.
+- Clarification: `this` is not a variable.
+It is a keyword.

+##### Value of `this` / execution context rules

-- There are two ways to set execution context when calling a function or method
+There are two ways to set execution context when calling a function or method

 1. **Explicit**: The execution context that you set explicitly: using `call` `apply` or `bind`.
+Can override implicit execution context by setting it explicitely.

 1. **Implicit**: The execution context that JavaScript sets implicitly when your code doesn't provide an explicit context.

 There are many ways that JS provides an implicit execution context.